This chocolate mousse is rich & creamy yet made with simple, healthy ingredients. It’s also high in protein, vegan, and gluten-free!

 TIPS FOR THE BEST CHOCOLATE TOFU MOUSSE

-What kind of tofu should I use? ⟶ Use soft tofu for a light, fluffy texture, and firm tofu for a thicker, pudding-like texture.
+What kind of tofu should I use? ⟶ Use soft/silken tofu for a smooth, fluffy texture, and firm tofu for a thicker, pudding-like texture.
 Add more milk as needed to reach your desired consistency.

 How should I serve vegan chocolate mousse? ⟶ Add some berries (strawberries and raspberries are my favorite), shredded coconut, almonds, hemp seeds, peanuts, granola, or cereal! adding a crunch factor takes it to another level